FelysNeko/daybreak/bootstrap/meta.gram.md

 # The Base Case

-This file is describe to the parser in the ./src folder.
+This file describes the parser in the ./src folder.
 The intuition is to use this mini peg parser to generate a fully functional peg parser.
 Note that this parser does not parse itself.

 ```
 grammar[Grammar]: